Securing (escaping) Output

 Whenever you’re rendering data, make sure to properly escape it.
 Escaping output prevents XSS (Cross-site scripting) attacks.

 Cross-site scripting (XSS) is a type of computer security vulnerability typically found in web applications.
 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.

-Escaping helps securing your data prior to rendering it for the end user.
+Escaping helps secure your data prior to rendering it for the end user.
 WordPress has many helper functions you can use for most common scenarios.